treyturner/analogue-pocket-patches/TUTORIAL.md

 # How to convert Game Boy ROMs to Analogue Pocket homebrew

-__NOTE:__ This tutorial is a work in progress.
+This tutorial is a work in progress.
 Corrections and requests for clarification appreciated.

 Additionally, this document comes with a humble disclaimer: I have no idea what I'm doing.